testdouble/mocktail/README.md

   arguments while still being considered satisfied
 * `ignore_block` will similarly allow the demonstration to forego specifying a block, even if the actual call receives one

+Note that if you want to verify a method _wasn't_ called at all or called a specific number of times—especially if you don't care about the parameters, you may want to look at the [Mocktail.calls()](#mocktailcalls) API.

 ### Mocktail.matchers